dirtyfilthy/siem-from-scratch/README.md

 ## Prerequisites

-As the shell scripts and necessary tools are run the created SIEM box itself, this software has limited requirements:
+As the shell scripts and necessary tools are run on the created SIEM box itself, this software has limited requirements:

 * Vagrant
 * Vagrant project folder shared under "/vagrant" or "C:\Vagrant" (this is usually the case by default)